 Key contact: Andy McPherson

 Our sound team runs the PA system and records talks at our services and events.
 If you have technical interests and/or a willingness to learn, the sound team would be pleased to have you on board.
 Training and support are given.
 Please contact the sound team for more info.

 We want everyone to feel at home at St Saviour’s, from the moment they walk through the door.
 If you love meeting new people, making them feel welcome, and introducing them to the St Saviour’s family, we’d love to have you on our welcome team at the 10.30am service.
 Get in touch with Sue and Duncan Jones to find out more.

 Key contact: Sue and Duncan Jones

 Musical worship is a key component of our services – different styles for different occasions.
 We are always pleased to welcome musicians and singers of all ages and abilities to join our worship teams.
-If you are interested in making music at St Saviour’s, Andrew Lawford would love to hear from you.
+If you are interested in making music at St Saviour’s, Phil Smith would love to hear from you.

 We really value our young people and want to invest in them and their futures.
 If you like seeing young people realise their potential and discover more about life and God, there are lots of ways to get involved, from Sunday groups to weekday drop-ins.
 Nathan Bendell, our youth minister, would be pleased to hear from you if you’re interested in joining the team.

 Key contact: Nathan Bendell